rseah145/smw-term2/lesson_6/Theory.md

 <br>

 Pre-shared Key is usually for testing, short term ad-hoc solution.
-As the common downside to all pre-shared key schemes is difficult to be maintained and secured
+As the common downside to all pre-shared key schemes is its difficult to maintain and secure
+Kerberos is the best for domain based systems
+Certs are ideal for non-domain based (or mixed) systems